 Fostering Personal Growth and Responsibility

 Community values at W&M include personal integrity, academic integrity, concern for the rights of others, and personal responsibility.
-These values are reflected in the Honor Code, the Code of Conduct, and other university policies.
+These values are reflected in the Honor Code, the Student Code of Conduct, and other university policies.